HakaiInstitute/kelp-o-matic/docs/index.rst

 The library is currently available for Python versions 3.7 through 3.9.

-Use the Anaconda Navigator GUI to create a new environment and add the *hakai-institute* channel before searching for and installing the ``hakai-segmentation`` package in your environment.
+Use the Anaconda Navigator GUI to create a new environment and add the *hakai-institute*, *conda-forge*, and *pytorch* channels before searching for and installing the ``hakai-segmentation`` package in your environment.

 Alternatively, install using your terminal or the Anaconda prompt (for Windows users) by running the following command:

 .. code-block:: bash

-    conda install -c hakai-institute hakai-segmentation
+    conda install -c conda-forge -c pytorch -c hakai-institute hakai-segmentation

 Usage: